An evening of three songwriters, LGBTQ aligned, hosted by La Indita- best Mex/Native dinner in town!

 KATHLEEN WILLIAMSON -

-As a songwriter, singer and guitarist, Kathleen s career spans almost five decades and around the world.
+Kathleen's career as a performing songwriter and song stylist spans over five decades and around the world from Japan to Ireland.
 She began with folk and rock bands in her native New York City as a teenager.
-In 1974, she moved to Jerome, Arizona, where she began performing solo as well as in an intermittent duos with her renowned mentors, Americana artist Katie Lee and jazz guitar legend Joe Wolverton.
-In 1978, she won the prestigious Westport’s Cailean Deas Singing Pub Competition for her balladeering in Ireland.
-By the early 80s, Kathleen was one of Northern and Central Arizona’s most popular solo performing artists, delighting audiences with her energetic performances and unique musical diversity.
-She moved to Tucson in 1986 where she obtained doctoral degrees in law and anthropology.
-She is a popular fixture in the Tucson music and political scenes and collaborated extensively with renown blues diva Lisa Otey as well as composing scores for two of Joanna Frueh’s recent art performances.
-Currently, Kathleen favors an “amafessional” musical life, with house concerts, benefits, and small local restaurants as her favorite venues, and just jamming with friends.
-She has another CD written and ready to record.
-On Sundays, you can catch her with the gospel choir at Southside Presbyterian Church in Tucson.
+In 1974, she moved to Jerome, Arizona, where she began performing solo as well as in an intermittent duos with her renowned mentors, Americana artist(and Jerome resident) the late Katie Lee and jazz guitar legend (and Cottonwood resident) the late Joe Wolverton.
+In 1978, she won the prestigious Cailean Deas Singing Pub Competition for her balladeering in Westport, Co.
+Mayo, Ireland.
+Through the 1980s, Kathleen was one of Arizona’s most popular solo live musical artists, delighting audiences with her energetic and eclectic performances.
+She moved from Jerome to Tucson in 1986 where she obtained doctoral degrees in law (1988) and anthropology (2000).
+She is a popular fixture in the Tucson music scene where she collaborated extensively with renown blues diva Lisa Otey as well as composing scores for two of the late Joanna Frueh’s performance art events.
+Currently, Kathleen favors an “amafessional” musical life, performing at house concerts, benefits, and public festivals, as well as jamming in the desert moonlight with friends.
+On Sunday mornings, you might catch her offering music at Southside Presbyterian Church in Tucson.

-The Tucson Weekly Tucson Music Awards (TAMMIES) has honored Kathleen with Best Songwriter, Best Folk Music, and Best CD categories.
-Her original CDs include “Love is Best of All,” and “The Sacred Spud” with jazz, blues, and folk originals.
-Kathleen also garnered the Arizona Blues Showdown with Lisa Otey.
+Kathleen's original CDs include “Love is Best of All,” and “The Sacred Spud” with jazz, blues, and folk originals.
+The Tucson Weekly Tucson Music Awards (TAMMIES) has honored Kathleen with Best Songwriter, Best Folk Music, and Best CD categories for both CDs.
+Kathleen also garnered first place in the duo category of the Arizona Blues Showdown with Lisa Otey.
 KXCI-FM (Tucson) and the Tucson Folk Festival have included Kathleen’s compositions on their compilation CDs.
 WBAI-FM’s Amy Goodman has twice featured Kathleen’s live music on Democracy Now! radio and television broadcasts.

 * “Her ability as a writer and the overall intelligence of pieces like "I Can See the New View" will convince many to keep listening.”
 Ronnie D. Lankford, Jr., All Music Guide